skailasa/msc-thesis/plan.md

 ### Software Design

+- Comment on Overhead of using Python vs Compiled languages C++/Fortran
+    - Why trading efficiency for productivity is good.
+    - Short discussion on JIT techniques like numba and numexpr
+    - Comment on locations in code (tree creation/manipulation) where JIT is used.
+    - Simple benchmark number for speedup offered by numba for a simple piece of numerical code.
+    - programmer efficiency of thinking in familiar loops.

 - Comment on techniques and patterns followed:
 - The requirement for simple objects.
 Debugging as well as numerics requirements.
 - Namely the separation of concerns, dependency injection, and open-close principle.